Simons Town Information

 Introducing Simons Town

-The town grew rapidly when it became a Royal Naval Base and the home of the South Atlantic Squadron under the second British occupation of the Cape in 1806, thanks largely to the construction of a huge man-made sandstone breakwater.
+The town grew when it became a Royal Naval Base and the home of the South Atlantic Squadron under the second British occupation of the Cape in 1806, thanks in large part to the construction of a massive man-made sandstone breakwater.

 One of the tasks of this squadron was the care of a certain Napoleon Bonaparte during his exile at St. Helena Island some 1200 miles away in the South Atlantic Ocean.
 Admiral Lord Nelson himself is also said to have come ashore from his ship to be nursed through an illness in the late 1770s, on the first of his two visits, long before the British occupation.
-Over 300 ships were repaired at Simon's Town during the Second World War, and the completion of the modern Simon's Town harbour and the Selborne dry-dock took place by 1910.
+Over 300 ships were repaired at Simon's Town during the Second World War, and the completion of the new Simon's Town Harbour and the Selborne dry dock took place by 1910.

 Situated on the eastern side of the Cape Peninsula on the shores of False Bay, Simon's Town remains an important naval base to this day, and the town which rises steeply above the harbour up the mountainsides is rich in both architectural and natural beauty, as well as Cape history and strange legends and tales.